isomorphic-software/smartclient-docs/classes/DatabaseBrowser.md

 ### Description
 A title to show in the header button of the DatabaseBrowser's schema tree.
 If not set, defaults to the name of the connected database

 **Flags**: IR

+---
+## Attr: DatabaseBrowser.schemaDataSource

+### Description
+DataSource to retrieve the list of schemas from a database.

+If not explicitly specified, a dataSource will be automatically created for you and will invoke the special BuiltInRPC method `getSchemas()` to retrieve the set defined set of tables and views for the selected database.

+See [server_properties](../kb_topics/server_properties.md#kb-topic-serverproperties-file) for details on how to enable access to BuiltInRPC utility methods.

+To allow custom behavior retrieving the set of schemas within a database, you can provide your own explicitly specified DataSource to retrieve connections.
+At a minimum this DataSource have must have field `schemaName`

+**Flags**: IR